Yupeng Chen

 EDUCATION

 Ph.D.
-(Nanomaterials and Nanomedicine) Brown University
+(Nanomaterials) Brown University

 MS (Biomedical Engineering) Brown University